 \section{Geodesic metric spaces of various types}

-This section discusses geodesic metric spaces of various types, and in particular it introduces the type which is important for the rest of the paper, namely geodesic metric spaces which have the geodesic inclusion property. \begin{defin} Let $(X,d)$ be a metric space. \begin{enumerate}[(a)] \item Let $x,y\in S\subseteq X$.
-The subset $S$ is called a geodesic segment (or a metric segment) between $x$ and $y$ if there exists an isometric function $\gamma$ (that is, a distance preserving mapping) which maps a real line segment $[r_1,r_2]$ onto $S$ and satisfies $\gamma(r_1)=x$ and $\gamma(r_2)=y$.
+This section discusses geodesic metric spaces.
+In particular, it introduces the class of spaces which is central to this paper, namely geodesic metric spaces which have the geodesic inclusion property. \begin{defin} Let $(X,d)$ be a metric space. \begin{enumerate}[(a)] \item Let $x,y\in S\subseteq X$.
+The subset $S$ is called a geodesic segment (or a metric segment,or, briefly, a segment) between $x$ and $y$ if there exists an isometric function $\gamma$ (that is, a distance preserving mapping) which maps a real line segment $[r_1,r_2]$ onto $S$ and satisfies $\gamma(r_1)=x$ and $\gamma(r_2)=y$.
 We denote $S=[x,y]_{\gamma}$, or simply $S=[x,y]$.
 If between all points $x,y\in X$ there exists a geodesic segment, then $(X,d)$ is called a geodesic metric space.
-The sets $[x,y)=[x,y]\backslash\{y\}$, $(x,y]=[x,y]\backslash\{x\}$, and $(x,y)=[x,y]\backslash\{x,y\}$ represent the half open segment and open segments respectively. \item A geodesic metric space $(X,d)$ is said to have the geodesic inclusion property if a nontrivial intersection between two different geodesics can have no strict bifurcation point.
-More precisely, the following holds: given $u,v,b,z\in X$, if $b\in [u,z)_{\gamma_1}$, and $b\in [v,z)_{\gamma_2}$, then either $u\in [v,z]_{\gamma_2}$ or $v\in [u,z]_{\gamma_1}$. \end{enumerate} \end{defin}
+The sets $[x,y)=[x,y]\backslash\{y\}$, $(x,y]=[x,y]\backslash\{x\}$, and $(x,y)=[x,y]\backslash\{x,y\}$ represent the half-open segments and open segments respectively. \item A geodesic metric space $(X,d)$ is said to have the geodesic inclusion property if a nontrivial intersection (namely, an intersection which contains at least two different points) between two different geodesics can have no strict bifurcation point of the form ``$\alpha$''.
+More precisely, the following holds: given $u,v,b,z\in X$, if $b\in [u,z)_{\gamma_1}$ and $b\in [v,z)_{\gamma_2}$ (here $b$ is the candidate to be the ``$\alpha$''-like bifurcation point, i.e., in the intersection of the arcs of the ``$\alpha$'' sign), then either $u\in [v,z]_{\gamma_2}$ or $v\in [u,z]_{\gamma_1}$. \end{enumerate} \end{defin}